thiagojacinto/spring-boot-java-StudentApp/README.md

 To use 'Spring Boot + Java: StudentApp', follow the steps showed on the inspiration video linked above.
 An active webpage with a live front-end to the project running on Heroku can be accessed here: https://studentapp-page.herokuapp.com

 To run you will need a Java IDE (Eclipse recommended) and Maven, Spring Boot, Java 8 installed.
 The front-end uses [Bootstrap](https://getbootstrap.com/docs/4.3/components/) v4.3.1 (not running locally) to simplify the web-development.
+After version `1.3.beta`, "StudentApp API" uses PostgreSQL as database to store and retrieve data.
+Builded at Heroku, Postgres Plugin (add-on) was used.

 ## Important files